 - BOSS (clear)

 - Pink Champagne (chalk mineral paint)

 Cool tools!
 They’re necessary when you’re flipping furniture so I thought I’d share this one.
 It has been so useful for repairing large structural problems.
 Because of the design of these vanities, they tend to get weak and separate where the shelves connect to the drawers.
 Glue, screws, and a great clamp = a successful repair job.

 To Get The Best Smooth Finish On Painted Furniture

-Step #1 Also ways clean and prep first.
-Use a good chalk mineral paint and master the no brush stroke method.
+Step 1: Also ways clean and prep first.
+Use good chalk mineral paint and master the no–brush stroke method.
 This can be done using the right products and using the right technique to create a smooth finish on painted furniture.
-You can learn more about the no brush stroke method for painting furniture by CLICKING HERE or watch the video below.
+You can learn more about the no brush stroke method for painting furniture by CLICKING HERE or watching the video below.

 Check this out!
 How To Achieve A Brushstroke FREE Smooth Paint Finish

 This painted finish was achieved by using Tea Rose and Pink Champagne and blending the two colors together on the raised areas of the dresser.
 This technique is called highlighting.
 It’s a beautiful finish on painted furniture.
 Learn more about blending the colors on your furniture by CLICKING HERE.